 If you happen to be an extremely skilled programmer, you may be contacted by an agency.

 You’ve just landed a couple of clients.
 Now it’s up to you to properly manage them so that they’ll become recurring clients or will be more than willing to refer you to their contacts.
-Inc.com had put together a ‘Super Six’ list that can help strengthen your relationship with clients.
+Inc.com had put together a ‘Super Six’ list that can help with working with clients, and strengthen your relationship with clients.

 1. Develop a personal relationship with your clients.
 Go beyond simply a working relationship and learn information like their family situation and what their interests are.